satyndragautam/profile-intro/README.md

 ## Hi there!
 I'm Satyndra!

-- 🔭 I’m currently working on a few projects that involve Dash, Plotly, and more.
 - 🌱 My interest for Data Science and Machine Learning grows manifolds as each day passes by.
 - 🤔 I’m looking forward to collaborate with people in order to learn more so that I can improvise my skills each day.
 - 💬 Ask me about anything.
 I would be very happy to answer. :)